EarthObservation/rvt-arcgis-pro/README.md

 ## Installation

-For ArcGIS Pro use, copy whole repository folder (_rvt-arcgis-pro_) to:
+For ArcGIS Pro use, download repository, rename repository directory to _rvt-arcgis-pro_ and copy it to:
 ```
 <ArcGIS Pro install path>/Resources/Raster/Functions/Custom
 ```